MartynaSobolewska/spanish_notes/README.md

-# spanish_notes
+# spanish notes

-The following notes were created to structure Spanish learning.
+Those notes cover mostly the grammar part of my Spanish learning.
+The flashcard resources are in two Anki decks.
+One for vocab and one for (ir)regular verbs in context and common expressions.

-## Useful resources
+## Useful resources (full focus learning)
 - Discord server with Spanish plans, language exchange and other resources: https://refold.la/join
 - ConjuGato: an app with verb conjugations https://apps.apple.com/us/app/conjugato-spanish-verbs/id1388189747
 - Clozemaster: an app where you place words in context: https://www.clozemaster.com/
 - Anki web: for the flashcards not on the computer: https://ankiweb.net/decks, anki desktop on the computer

-## Plan
-Deep focus session once a week @ library or other focus-friendly place.
-Session structured as such:
+- www.spanishdict.com for finding examples of words in context

+## Useful resources (content consumption in spanish)
+- Democracy now! for news in spanish https://www.democracynow.org/es (Amy supremacy <3)
+-